 2. Regional Climate Score (Maximum: 8 Points)

-Sun Number used solar irradiance data from the National Renewable Energy Laboratory (NREL) to rate the amount of sunlight your region receives.
-The more direct sunlight your area receives, the more electricity your panels can produce, and the higher this score would be.
+Sun Number uses solar irradiance data from the National Renewable Energy Laboratory (NREL) to rate the amount of sunlight your region receives.
+The more direct sunlight your area receives, the more electricity your panels can produce, and the higher this score will be.

 3. Electricity Rate (Maximum: 8 Points)